Sad truth for stubborn William is it’s him not Harry looking bad now

 Given Elizabeth II’s breadth of life experience, it is likely she was both infuriated by her grandson’s behaviour and also understood its genesis.
 According to Paul Burrell, Princess Diana’s former butler, just after Harry’s birth, Charles turned to his first wife and said, “Well, at least I’ve got my heir and spare now and can return to Camilla.”
 Institutionally, Prince Harry was always the lesser of the two brothers, born into a marriage already falling apart, and (thanks to Burrell, who claims he repeated Charles’ words verbatim to an unflinching prince) he knew it.

 Harry has since walked forward and very publicly slain his demons.
 The subsequent domestic and institutional mess reverberated across the globe; everyone had an opinion and most in Britain resented Harry’s confused attack.
 Perhaps even the Duke has come to regret it.
-While he can’t bring himself to say sorry, Harry has at least dropped any demand for an apology from the royal family and his presence in Britain this week begs both attention and reconciliation.
+While he can’t bring himself to say sorry, Harry has at least dropped any demand for an apology from the royal family and his presence in Britain has brought both attention and reconciliation.

-As I write, the old King has left Balmoral and is heading south.
-Approaching his 77th birthday and continuing to undergo cancer treatment, it is widely assumed that if not now, sometime soon, Charles will reunite with Harry and spend precious time with his grandchildren, Prince Archie, six, and Princess Lilibet, four.
+As many hoped, Harry did finally reunite with King Charles at Clarence House –their first meeting in 19 months.
+Prince Harry arrived at the residence on Wednesday in a black Range Rover at 5.20pm, and left after an hour during which they had tea.
+Approaching his 77th birthday and continuing to undergo cancer treatment, it is widely assumed that Charles will want to spend precious time with his grandchildren, Prince Archie, six, and Princess Lilibet, four.
 Proof, if anywhere needed, that while a father’s love is often tested, it’s hard to break.
 The same cannot be said for siblings, yet it is William, not Charles, who holds the key to future royal happy families.

 Like his brother, the Prince of Wales was forged in the cross hairs of his parents’ broken marriage and Diana’s early death, but unlike Harry, William is destined to assume the mantle of kingship.
 No matter how he behaves, that is his birthright.
 Many royalists anticipate Britain under William V will have a fresh(er) appeal.
 Certainly, his marriage to remarkable Kate with its three bountiful children, always proves a visual feast, but beyond the high days and holidays, for his kingship to really mean something, William needs to demonstrate he can tackle his own demons.